YourAverage7zipFan/tinymc/README.md

 # Updates

-- a0.0.2 introduced block placing!!
-Build it yourself you lazy bum im not uploading a prebuild binary
+- a0.0.2 introduced block placing